Hibbertia singularis: Description

 Hibbertia singularis is a low-lying shrub with many stems and that typically grows to a height of 15 cm with foliage that is hairy at first, quickly becoming glabrous.
 The leaves are oblong, mostly 2.0–3.5 mm long and 0.7–1 mm wide on a petiole 0.2–0.4 mm long and with the edges rolled under.
 The flowers are arranged on the ends of main branches on a peduncle 10.5–16 mm long with bracts 2.5–2.8 mm long.
 The sepals are joined at the base, the outer lobes 6.0–7.5 mm long, 3.0–4.2 mm wide, the inner lobes broader.
 The petals are yellow, egg-shaped with the narrower end towards the base, and up to 9.8 mm long with 22 to 25 stamens arranged around three carpels, each carpel with four ovules.
 Flowering has been observed in January.

 Taxonomy

-Hibbertia singularis was first formally described in 2013 by Hellmut R. Toelken in the Journal of the Adelaide Botanic Gardens from specimens colected by James Hamlyn Willis at "Kydra Peaks" (near Cooma).
+Hibbertia singularis was first formally described in 2013 by Hellmut R. Toelken in the Journal of the Adelaide Botanic Gardens from specimens collected by James Hamlyn Willis at "Kydra Peaks" (near Cooma).
 The specific epithet (singularis) means "alone of its kind", referring to the species being very different from its closest relative.